 Is there a free of charge ‘all-in-one’ Computer Assisted Modeling software suitable for domestic and commercial use, thereby offering a good user experience?
 In 2020?

-One complication here is that user requirements and knowledge levels vary.
-It is handy to outline few relevant tiers of problem complexity:
+However, one major complication here is that user requirements and knowledge levels vary.
+It is, thus, handy to outline few relevant tiers of problem complexity:

 - Tier 1: Home user or designer just willing to model an object and check the stress state under loads to compare it with safety factors